radian-software/selectrum/README.md

     * Customize the face `completions-common-part` to change the appearance of the common prefix in `completion-in-region` candidates.
-* You can configure `completion-styles` for the initial filtering of `selectrum-completion-in-region` using `selectrum-completion-in-region-styles`.
+* You can configure the initial filtering of `selectrum-completion-in-region` using `selectrum-completion-in-region-styles`.